Oswald Steward to serve as president of Society for Neuroscience

 “I am honored to have the opportunity to serve as president and help achieve the organization’s goals of advancing scientific exchange, advocating for the field, and communicating the value and importance of neuroscience,” Steward said.
 “These efforts are vital to continued learning and professional development, strengthening our public policy engagement and extending our community outreach.”

-UCI Distinguished professor of anatomy and neurobiology and Reeve-Irvine professor of neurobiology and behavior, Steward is well known for his research on how nerve cells create and maintain their connections with each other and how these synapses are modified after injury.
+UC Irvine Distinguished professor of anatomy and neurobiology and Reeve-Irvine professor of neurobiology and behavior, Steward is well known for his research on how nerve cells create and maintain their connections with each other and how these synapses are modified after injury.
 He also studies how genes influence nerve cell regeneration, growth and function and how physiological activity affects nerve cell connections.

 The Society for Neuroscience was started by Ralph W. Gerard, who was its first honorary president.
 A founding faculty member in UCI’s Department of Psychobiology (now Department of Neurobiology and Behavior) in 1964, Gerard became the first dean of UCI’s Graduate Division, a position he held until his retirement in 1970.
-Other UCI faculty members who served as president of the organization are Edward “Ted” Jones (1998-1999) former chair of the Department of Anatomy and Neurobiology, and Tom Carew (2008-2009), former chair of neurobiology and behavior.
+Other UC Irvine faculty members who served as president of the organization are Edward “Ted” Jones (1998-1999) former chair of the Department of Anatomy and Neurobiology, and Tom Carew (2008-2009), former chair of neurobiology and behavior.

-Read full UCI SoM article here
+Read full UC Irvine SoM article here